-(Psalm 24:6), "Seek thy face, O Jacob": Adam Clarke is certain that this should read, "O God of Jacob."
+Psalm 24:6, "Seek thy face, O Jacob": an expression which Adam Clarke is certain should read, "O God of Jacob."
 Several translations, including the Septuagint, express it this way.

-(Psalm 24:7).
-"Your heads, O ye gates": This is referring to the controls or keepers of the gates.
+Psalm 24:7 "Your heads, O ye gates": the controls or keepers of the gates.
 The command is: "Unlock and open up the entrance to eternal habitation and life!"
-"The King of glory": The King of the honour and majesty given of God to reign in eternal life.
+"The King of glory": The King crowned by God with honor and majesty to reign in eternal life.
 This is a prophecy of Jesus.
 He was God in the flesh, the Lord of all.

-(Psalm 24:8), "Strong and mighty in battle": This refers to Christ as the Conqueror of Satan and sin in His faithfulness and obedience to the death of the cross and more wonderfully His resurrection from the dead.
-He overcame the world and the Father subdued all things under His feet.
+Psalm 24:8 "Strong and mighty in battle": Christ as the Conqueror of Satan and sin.
+By His faithfulness and obedience to the death of the cross, and, more wonderfully, His resurrection from the dead, He overcame the world and the Father subdued all things under His feet.
 He is the Conqueror and now ascends to the realms of glory and calls for the gates to swing wide and permit His entrance.

-(Psalm 24:10), "The Lord of hosts": More properly expressed, "The Lord of armies," referring to Jesus Christ and the innumerable host of angels who attend Him, and the triumphant throng of His holysaints who are redeemed by His blood.
+Psalm 24:10 "The Lord of hosts": more properly expressed, "The Lord of armies," referring to Jesus Christ and the innumerable host of angels who attend Him and the triumphant throng of His holy saints who are redeemed by His blood.

-This 24th Psalm is generally believed to have been composed on the occasion of the bringing of the ark of God from the house of Obed-edom to Zion.
-(II Samuel 6:12.)
-But it is also a wonderful type of Christ ascending to the right hand of God as the King of glory after conquering sin, death and the grave.
-It is a very fitting type even though it is not mentioned, quoted nor referred to by the New Testament writers.
-But as Psalm 2, written when David conquered Jerusalem and mount Zion from the Jebusites, is used to be a prophecy of Christ as the eternal Son being set as King on Zion, so we can see in this 24th Psalm a mirrored image of Christ overcoming the powers of sin and death and ascending up the hill of the Lord and calling for entrance to the eternal world above.
+The 24th Psalm is generally believed to have been composed on the occasion of the bringing of the ark of God from the house of Obed-edom to Zion (II Samuel 6:12).
+It is also a very fitting type of Christ; although it is not quoted directly by the New Testament writers, we see a mirrored image of Christ overcoming the powers of sin and death, ascending up the hill of the Lord and calling for entrance to the eternal world above.

-It starts out by declaring the sole ownership of the Lord over all the earth and its inhabitants.
-It then asks the question as to who is worthy to ascend up to stand in God's holy place.
-Then the answer is given of the cleanness of hands, purity of heart and holiness of life and character that one must have to stand before God.
-And it is very evident that no man in all the earth was able to prevail with God in this way.
-This is similar to the scene in Revelations 5 where no man in heaven and earth was found worthy to open the book in the right hand of God and loose the seven seals thereof.
-But then we know that One was found who was spotless and without sin.
-He was counted worthy to open the book, to loose the seven seals thereof, and to stand before God undefiled and holy.
-He alone was found worthy to receive the blessing of the Lord and righteousness from the God of His salvation.
+The Psalm starts out by declaring the sole ownership of the Lord over all the earth and its inhabitants.
+It then questions who is worthy to ascend up to stand in God's holy place.
+The answer is given by pointing to the cleanness of hands, purity of heart, and holiness of life and character that one must have to stand before God.
+It is very evident that no man in all the earth was able to prevail with God in this way.
+This is similar to the scene in Revelations 5, where no man in heaven and earth was found worthy to open the book in the right hand of God and loose the seven seals thereof.
+Praise God, we know that One was found who was spotless and without sin.
+He was counted worthy to open the book, to loose the seven seals thereof, and to stand before God, undefiled and holy.
+He alone was found worthy to receive the blessing of the Lord and righteousness from the God of His salvation!

-Then in verse 6 it is applied to all who follow after and seek Him, that they would be His generation and His Church.
+In verse 6 the blessing is applied to all who follow after and seek Him; they would be His generation and His Church.
 This brings us to His approach to the heavenly portals of glory and the call for the gates to swing wide open to permit His blessed entrance therein.
-We have the heaven-borne witness in our souls that this is really true and what took place with our blessed Saviour, the King of everlasting glory.
+We have the heaven-borne witness in our souls that this is really true; this is what took place with our blessed Savior, the King of everlasting glory.

-We have also included a passage from Paul's epistle to the Philippians that expresses the message found in our lesson from this 24th Psalm.
+We have also included a passage from Paul's epistle to the Philippians that echoes the message found in our lesson from the 24th Psalm.